danielgroves/danielgroves.net/src/adventures-photography/_posts/2019-04-09-eurovelo-croatia.md

     {% img src: 20160619-DSCF7875, alt: Max searching for the puncture. %}
   </div>

-  {% figcaption %}Photoseries of Max during his repair, featuring a kitten of unknown origin that sought nothing but attention and someone to play with.{% endfigcaption %}
+  {% figcaption %}Taking the back roads through Croatia.
+During this section we almost ran out of food and water.{% endfigcaption %}
 {% endfigure %}

 The general theme in Croatia was long undulating roads without much of interest to the riding itself, however we spent the entire time surrounded by stunning scenery.
 This was no exception as we dropped into Grebaštica for lunch around 15:00 on a long white beach.
 The staff running the hut fed us both and refilled all our bottles with a mix of water and ice to help keep the water cooler as we headed on.